 We have the capability for RV hookups (with limited electricity) and several campsites throughout the property.

-So, we periodically offer our facilities (not including our main living quarters) as a host site.
+So, we offer our facilities (not including our main living quarters) as a temporary host site from time to time.

 What We are Not Offering

 We are not a professional campground / retreat center.
-We do not have unlimited electricity or an endless supply of water (we presently operate the entire homestead on one deep well and stored rainwater).
+We do not have unlimited electricity or an endless supply of water (we presently operate the entire homestead on one deep well).

 We do have running hot and cold water in the community facility with a separate septic system dedicated to that facility, and we are anticipating having a few extra toilets (and sink) in the near future, but there is presently only one shower available for these events.

 We are not a professional catering service.
-We have another kind of business to run during week-long events, so my husband and I do not prepare any meals for the community.
+We have other businesses to run during week-long events, so my husband and I do not prepare any meals for the community.
 We also do not want to make these events cost-prohibitive for those who wish to attend, so we do not hire any of the meals out.

 We are not responsible for entertainment and childcare.
 However, we are willing to coordinate facilitating those who are interested in planning/leading or participating in particular activities/programs during the event.
 There are plenty of things we can do on the premises as well as nearby attractions.